• Level of education

 Read more

-CCI 100%: Written exam with documents (3h) + Reading sheet to be handed in.
-The grade will be the max between the exam grade and the weighted average of the exam with the reading sheet.
+CCI 100%: Written exam with documents (3 hours) + Reading assignment to be handed in.
+The grade will be the maximum between the exam grade and the weighted average of the exam and the reading assignment.

 Read more